laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

 ## Verification:
 - Access the BIG-IP virtual server: http://??bigip external IP address??
 - The following should be configured on the BIG-IP:
   - New partition with virtual server, pool, and the Kubernetes nodes as pool members.
+  - The pool members port numbers will be ephemeral random port numbers when using CIS **nodeport deployment**.
+  - It would be a fixed port number such as 8080, configured in the application yanl file.
+Or the actual port number thee pod is listening at for CIS **clusterIP deployment**.
 - The BIG-IP Controller is deployed as a pod in the kube-system namespace.
   $ kubectl get pods -n kube-system
   NAME                                         READY   STATUS    RESTARTS   AGE